aws-samples/aws-dms-msk-demo/README.md

    ```
     call  mysql.rds_set_configuration('binlog retention hours', 24);
    ```
-* Hit cmd + z and come out of the SQL prompt.Run the below command to launch the dashboard in client ec2 instance.
+* Hit cmd/ctrl + z and come out of the SQL prompt.

+* Run the below command to launch the dashboard in client ec2 instance.
 You have to replace the broker endpoints before running.
 These can be found in MSK cluster's (_created by cloudformation above_) client information.
 [Refer this link](https://docs.aws.amazon.com/msk/latest/developerguide/msk-get-bootstrap-brokers.html) to get broker list.

-Note: Get the plaintext link and not the TLS as it requires some extra configuration at client side to work.
+**Note: Get the plaintext link and not the TLS as it requires some extra configuration at client side to work.
-[Refer this link](https://docs.aws.amazon.com/msk/latest/developerguide/msk-authentication.html) if you want to connect via TLS.
+[Refer this link](https://docs.aws.amazon.com/msk/latest/developerguide/msk-authentication.html) if you want to connect via TLS.**
     ```
-    java –jar aws-dms-msk-demo/dashboard/target/dashboard-1.0.jar --kafka.bootstrapEndpoints=<broker-endpoint>:9092 –-kafka.topic=dms-blog
+    java -jar aws-dms-msk-demo/dashboard/target/dashboard-1.0.jar --kafka.bootstrapEndpoints=<broker-endpoint>:9092 –-kafka.topic=dms-blog
     ```
 * From your laptop's browser open http://<Public_IP_of_the_EC2_instance>:8080/ You should see something like below screen
    ![Alt text](content/images/screen-1.png?raw=true "Pipeline")
+**Note: If you are getting connection refused errors, most likely you have to open the ports in the EC2 Security group from your local IP**
 * Generate test data and test the dashboard.
     * Open a new ssh session to the client EC2.
     * Use the datagen.jar utility present in the cloned git repo to generate sample data in bulk of 2000 records.

     ```
-    java –jar aws-dms-msk-demo/data-gen-utility/target/datagen.jar
+    java -jar aws-dms-msk-demo/data-gen-utility/target/datagen.jar
     ```
     * When prompted enter 2000 for records and 1 for start index.
         *    *.sql file is generated with 2000 dummy order records.